This post contains affiliate links.

 You might think that a Keurig brews coffee so quickly, there has to be instant coffee in those cups.

-All coffee starts out as a bean that’s harvested and roasted.
-There are an almost limitless amount of different beans that produce different tasting coffee but in the basis, they are very similar.
+All coffee, instant or not, starts out as a bean that’s harvested and roasted.
+There are an almost countless amount of different beans that produce different tasting coffee but in the basis, they are very similar.

 The beans then get ground up and that’s when you can use it to actually brew coffee.
 How you then brew those grounds is almost as variable as the types of beans.
 There are a ton of different ways to brew coffee with those grounds and they all taste a little different.
 A Keurig machine is just one way of brewing with those grounds.